d-w-arnold/learn-git-github-jetbrains/sections/unix.md

 (Optional)

-Use the [zsh shell (with the oh-my-zsh framework)](https://GitHub.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) instead of bash.
+Use the <a href="https://GitHub.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH" target="_blank">zsh shell (with the oh-my-zsh framework)</a> instead of bash.

 ### <a name="windows"></a>Windows